Dining | Surveys | Trains | Programs for Businesses

 Points expire on December 31, two years after the year in which they were deposited into your account.

 Points are convertible to miles on many airlines, or for free stays.
+Caution: A stay is required before you can transfer points to miles.

 When staying at a Choice property, you may earn either 250 miles per stay (not per day), or 10 points/$1 spent.
 Since points convert at 1,000 miles for 5,000 points, the points are a better deal if you plan to accumulate 10,000 of them (remember that they expire), and if your stay will cost over $125.